 Rarely, faculty and/or staff members will vote "no confidence" in the chief executive and/or governing board.
-The votes are often related to contract negotiations or issues of power in the shared governance process.
-Further information on responding to votes of no confidence is available from the Community College League.
+The votes are often related to contract negotiations or issues of power in the shared governance process, but may also be an expression of disagreement with a decision or direction, or an expression of a real lack of confidence in the CEO's and board's leadership.
+Further information on votes of no confidence is available from the Community College League and ACCT.